AscendingPassage.com HOME PAGE.

 art, from the first words to which all the other words are ministering

-instance--leads one from the first notes of his score to those final
+servants.
+A great musician leads one from the first notes of his score to those final

 notes which magnificently reveal to the listeners the real meaning of

-those first notes, and of all the notes which follow them: so the
+those first notes, and of all the notes which follow them.
+So the

 Egyptian builders lead the spirit gently, mysteriously forward from